Indian mobile gaming platform Mobile Premier League raises $90 million – TechCrunch

 Mobile Premier League (MPL) has raised $90 million in a new financing round as the two-year-old Bangalore-based esports and mobile gaming platform demonstrates fast-growth and looks to expand outside of India.

-SIG, early-stage tech investor RTP Global and MDI Ventures led MPL’s $90 million Series C financing round, with participation from existing investors Sequoia India, Go-Ventures and Base Partners.
+SIG, early-stage tech investor RTP Global and MDI Ventures led MPL’s $90 million Series C financing round, with participation from Pegasus Tech Ventures and existing investors Sequoia India, Go-Ventures and Base Partners.
 Times Internet is also an early investor in MPL.
 The new investment brings MPL’s to-date raise to $130.5 million.
 It was valued between $375 million to $400 million pre-money, according to a person familiar with the matter.

 MPL operates a pure-play gaming platform that hosts a range of tournaments.
 The app, which has amassed more than 60 million users, also serves as a publishing platform for other gaming firms.
 MPL, which does not develop games of its own, hosts about 70 games across multiple sports on the app today.